St. Louis streetcar strike of 1900: Civil disruption

-Results

 The strike sputtered to a close in September with no advantage to the exhausted workers.

 But the strike indirectly led to the "sensational exposures of the boodle ring".
 A young lawyer named Joseph W. Folk represented the striking workers in the settlement, was soon working as the city prosecutor pursuing the city's corrupt Democratic boss Edward Butler, and by 1904 was Governor of Missouri.
 The same spirit of reform saw the election of Mayor Rolla Wells on a reform platform, and an exposé of St. Louis corruption by Lincoln Steffens published in McClure's in 1902 (later collected in The Shame of the Cities), said to be the first example of muckraking journalism.

 Whitaker thrived as a St. Louis businessman—in 1910 he became president of Boatmen's Bank.

 Similar streetcar labor actions with similar results happened in Cleveland in 1899 and Indianapolis in 1913.
 St. Louis streetcar workers would strike again in 1918.